poyentung/poyentung.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a [Research Associate](https://www.esc.cam.ac.uk/staff/dr-po-yen-tung) working in both [Materials](https://www.emg.msm.cam.ac.uk/) & [Earth Sciences](https://www.esc.cam.ac.uk/) Departments at the University of Cambridge.
-I'm chuffed to bits to be affiliated with [Peterhouse](https://www.pet.cam.ac.uk/), the oldest college at the university - it’s quite a special place!

-My interests are pretty wide-ranging, but I’m especially excited by anything that combines physical sciences, the hunt for new materials, and machine learning.
-Always up for a chat about these topics, so don’t hesitate to get in touch!
+I'm a Machine Learning Scientist at [MatNex](https://www.matnex.ai), where I collaborate with a brilliant team of scientists to develop AI-driven methods that accelerate materials discovery — all with the goal of enabling a net-zero future.
+I lead the development of our discovery pipeline, focusing on active learning strategies for efficient exploration.

+Before this, I was a Postdoc at [Cambridge](https://www.cam.ac.uk) from 2021 to 2024.
+I had the pleasure of being affiliated with [Peterhouse](https://www.pet.cam.ac.uk/), the university’s oldest college — a place steeped in history and charm.
+I got my PhD in Materials Science at [Max Planck Instuitute](https://www.mpie.de/en) under the supervision of [Prof. Dirk Raabe](https://www.mpie.de/person/43164/2763408).

+Some of my most notable work before joining MatNex includes the development of DANTE, a general search framework designed to navigate high-dimensional spaces with minimal data.
+I also co-led the creation of active learning pipelines for high-entropy alloys in 2022, which contributed to a rapid discovery of 2 Invar alloys in just 3 months — published in [Science](https://www.science.org/doi/full/10.1126/science.abo4940).

 <!-- I obtained my PhD in Materials Science from [Max Planck Instuitute for Sustainable Materials](https://www.mpie.de/en), where I was supervised by [Prof. Dirk Raabe](https://www.mpie.de/person/43164/2763408) and [Dr Michael Herbig](https://www.mpie.de/person/43136).
 My first half of PhD contres around sustainable materials, extending the lifespan of engineering materials and contributing the sustainable development of energy. -->